iwnsew/analogclock/README.md

 ## Features

-* Vecter images to fit any size
+* Vector images to fit any size
 * Not affected by user's time zone
 * No external resources/dependencies